facundoballesta/facundo-ballesteros-ux-dev-challenge-ssr/README.md

 - View the optimal layout based on their device's screen size
 - See hover and focus states for all interactive elements on the page
 - Access more information about a specific transaction through a drawer
-- Access to the `SideBar` in the normal or collapsable view, also can access to the `Messages` section with the correct EmptyState.
+- Access the `SideBar` in normal or collapsible view, and also access the `Messages` section with the correct EmptyState.
-- View the `EmptyState` of the `Order` Tab and ability to switch between tabs
+- View the `EmptyState` of the `Order` Tab and switch between tabs

 ### Documentation and Delivery